 By default Certus provides heave from the point at which the Certus unit is mounted, however it can provide heave at four different offset points on the ship.
-To configure Heave, use the 8.1.3.9 Reference Point Offsets page in the web UI or use the 8.2 Using Certus Manager.
+To configure Heave, see the 8.1.3.9 Reference Point Offsets page in the web UI or use the 8.2.7.10 Reference Position Offsets dialogue in the Certus Manager.